 Having taken into account this list of priorities, the SCCNFP published in June 2000 "The 1st Revision and Update of Section I of the Inventory of ingredients employed in cosmetics" (SCCNFP/0299/00).
-This update contains many improvements to the original edition of Section I, including 1466 new and 843 modified INCI names, as well as a number of necessary recommendations for future updating of the inventory.
+This update contains many improvements to the original edition of Section I, including 1466 new and 843 modified INCI names, as well as a number of necessary recommendations for updating the inventory in the future.

-In October 2000, "The 1st Update of the Inventory of ingredients employed in cosmetic products: Section II: Perfume and aromatic raw materials" was issued (SCCNFP/0389/00).
+In October 2000, "The 1^{st} Update of the Inventory of ingredients employed in cosmetic products: Section II: Perfume and aromatic raw materials" was issued (SCCNFP/0389/00).
 Again, many improvements were introduced (e.g. 650 new entries of botanicals) and recommendations for future updates were added.